topbitdu/unidom-certificate/ROADMAP.md

 ## v2.1.2
 1. Improve the As Certificated shared examples for the argument validations of the #``is_certificated!`` method, & the #``is_certificated?`` method

+## v2.1.3
+1. Improve the As Certification concern for the argument validations of the #certificate! method, & the #certificate? method
+2. Improve the As Certification shared examples for the argument validations of the #certificate! method, & the #certificate? method